Davis, A’s hand Greinke, Astros 6th straight loss in Game 1

 OAKLAND, Calif.
+(AP) — Khris Davis is in a far different role these days for the Oakland Athletics and still delivered in a key moment.

-(AP) — Khris Davis homered and hit an RBI double against previously unbeaten Zack Greinke, and the Oakland Athletics sent the Houston Astros to their sixth straight loss, 4-2 Tuesday in the first game of a doubleheader.
+Davis homered and hit an RBI double in a rare start facing previously unbeaten Zack Greinke, and the A’s sent the Houston Astros to their sixth straight loss with a 4-2 win Tuesday in the first game of a doubleheader.

 Ash from nearby wildfires fell inside the Coliseum as the A’s stretched their AL West lead over second-place Houston to 5 1/2 games.